MicrosoftDocs/entra-docs/docs/id-governance/licensing-fundamentals.md

 ## Starting a trial

-A global administrator in a tenant that has an appropriate prerequisite product, such as Microsoft Entra ID P1, already purchased, and isn't already using or has previously trialed Microsoft Entra ID Governance, may request a trial of Microsoft Entra ID Governance in their tenant.
+A global administrator in a tenant that has an appropriate prerequisite product, such as Microsoft Entra ID P1, already purchased, and isn't already using or has previously trialed Microsoft Entra ID Governance, can request a trial of Microsoft Entra ID Governance in their tenant.

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home) as a global administrator.